 The list above does not include technologies that I use monthly but pay for in one lump annual sum (My Bluehost hosting, Tailwind, and a few others).

+But wait!
 More Cool Things that Happened in June

 I'm meshing my “About L.Bee post” and my income reports because June was such an amazing month.
 Not sure a whole post can completely capture everything, but here goes.